CloudiusAurelius/deploy-ml-fastapi/README.md

+# deploy-ml-fastapi
+The starter package of this repository is a fork from: https://github.com/udacity/nd0821-c3-starter-code.

+## Notes on the Project
+This is my implementation of the project of the Udacity Nanodegree "Machine Learning DevOps Engineer": "Deploying a ML Model to Cloud Application Platform with FastAPI"

+### Project Highlights

+- ...

+### Setup
+- the conda environment was set up with:
+    - creating the file _environment.yml_ and activating the environment with:
+    ```Bash
+	conda env create -f environment.yml
+	conda activate ml-fastapi
+    ```

+# Original README from Udacity is preserved below:

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up